HasarinduPerera/ddpg-reacher-env/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+In this project, you'll have two types of the Unity environment:

+1. One with a single agent.
+2. Another with 20 identical agents, each having their own environment copy.

+The second version is great for algorithms like PPO, A3C, and D4PG.
+These algorithms use multiple agent copies working in parallel to gather experience effectively.

 ## Getting Started